chipsalliance/f4pga/docs/getting-started.rst

 -------------------

 ..
 IMPORTANT::
-  Dure to size constraints, Architecture Definition packages cannot be distributed through Conda.
+  Due to size constraints, Architecture Definition packages cannot be distributed through Conda.
   Hence, installing a functional F4PGA system is a two step process: bootstraping the conda environment and getting the tarballs (or vice versa).
   In the future, getting and managing the tarballs might be handled by F4PGA.